niccolox/optidash/README.txt

 1. Create a new pipeline at /admin/config/media/imageapi-optimize-pipelines/add.

-2. Choose 'Kraken optimize' in the 'Select new processor' list and add it as a processor.
+2. Choose 'Optidash optimize' in the 'Select new processor' list and add it as a processor.

-3. Enter the API details from your Kraken.io account.
+3. Enter the API details from your Optidash.ai account.

 4. Select lossy compression for smaller filesizes, if desired.

 5. Either change a single image style to use your new pipeline or change the sitewide default to use it at /admin/config/media/image-styles

-Read more about 'Working with images in Drupal 7 and 8, here:
+Read more about 'Working with images in Drupal 7, 8 & 9 here:

 https://drupal.org/documentation/modules/image